JLSteenwyk/PhyKIT/docs/index.rst

 PhyKIT, a toolkit for the UNIX shell environment with 30 functions that process multiple sequence alignments and phylogenies for broad applications

-If you found clipkit useful, please cite *MANUSCRIPT TITLE*. bioRxiv. doi: |doiLink|_.
+If you found PhyKIT useful, please cite *MANUSCRIPT TITLE*. bioRxiv. doi: |doiLink|_.

 .. _doiLink: BIORXIV LINK
 .. |doiLink| replace:: TEXT